1932 Queensland state election

 Elections were held in the Australian state of Queensland on 11 June 1932 to elect the 62 members of the state's Legislative Assembly.

-The election was the first electoral test of the Country and Progressive National Party government led by Arthur Edward Moore, and was held in the midst of the Great Depression.
+The election saw the first-term Country and Progressive National Party government led by Arthur Edward Moore facing reelection and was held in the midst of the Great Depression.
 Labor had previously held office from 1915 until 1929.

 The election resulted in the defeat of the one-term Moore government by the Labor Party, led by William Forgan Smith.

 Key dates

 Results

 The election saw a major swing to Labor from the 1929 election.
 The election took place on modified boundaries — the Assembly had been reduced by the Electoral Districts Act 1931 from 72 to 62 seats, mainly accomplished by the abolition of sitting Labor members' seats.
 Despite this, Labor went from a deficit of 16 seats to a surplus of 5 seats.